timucini/causality_project/README.md

 ### root
 The root directory of the project could contain testing files and jupyter notebooks with examples.<br>
-Additionally you can find there the environment.py, which contains important environment variables for the project.
+In addition, you will find environment.py, which contains important environment variables for the project.

 ### resources
 The resource directory contains all necessary files which are used for testing and research.

 #### bpmns
-This directory contains all BPMNs used for research, for example for simulation.
+This directory contains all BPMNs used for research, which are used for the simulation.

 #### case_tables
-This directory contains all CSV files representing a case table used for research.
+This directory contains all CSV files which representing case tables used for research.

 #### csv_logs
-This directory contains all CSV files representing a event-log used for research.
+This directory contains all CSV files which representing event-logs used for research.

 #### simulation_data
-This directory contains all CSV files representing a scenario used for simulation.
+This directory contains all CSV files which representing scenarios used for simulation.

 #### xes_logs
-This directory contains all extern XES files representing a event-log used for research.
+This directory contains all extern XES files which representing event-logs used for research.

 #### causality_feature_tables
 This directory contains the results of the investigation.

+### documentation
+This directory contains additional documentation.

 ### source
 This directory contains the source-code.